AngusGLChen/angusglchen.github.io/_pages/activities.md

 ## -- Conference & Workshop Organization --
 * General Co-Chair, The 5th International Symposium on Emerging Technologies for Education, 2020
 * Track Chair, The 4th International Symposium on Emerging Technologies for Education, 2019
-* Co-chair, Workshop on Integrated Learning Analytics of MOOC Post-Course Development (co-located with the International Conference on Learning Analytics and Knowledge), 2017
+* Co-chair, Workshop on Integrated Learning Analytics of MOOC Post-Course Development, 2017
 * Co-organizer, The 15th Dutch-Belgian Information Retrieval Workshop, 2016